WordPress/wp-plugin-dependencies/README.md

 * Plugin dependencies can be deactivated or deleted if the requiring plugin is not active.
 * Messaging in the plugin row description is inserted; as is data noting which plugins require the dependency.
 * If the dependency API data is not available a generic plugin card will be displayed in the Dependencies tab.
+* Circular dependencies cannot be activated and an admin notice noting the circular dependencies is displayed.
 * Ensures that plugins with unmet dependencies cannot be activated.

 There are several single file plugins that may be used for testing in `test-plugins/`.